Reduce Discomfort and Pain with Reduction Mammoplasty

 - Month 2: After the second month, a few things should begin to happen.
 You should begin seeing what will basically be your final results.
 Additionally, any numbness or tingling that was present during your recovery should fade (though this is rarely permanent).
 Additionally, the red color of your incision lines should begin to fade

 The results of your surgery will be immediate and obvious, although bruising and swelling is still a normal part of your breast reduction recovery process.
 Occasionally, after surgery, you will be fitted with a small tube that will allow for drainage from your breast.
 Dr. Polsen will send you home with a detailed list of post-operative care instructions to help insure that you have a successful breast reduction experience.
-Most of Dr. Polsen’s patients return to work within 1-2 weeks of their surgery.
+Most of Dr. Polsen’s Houston patients return to work within 1-2 weeks of their surgery.

 What are the Benefits of Breast Reduction?